Account Manager, Institutional Philanthropy & Partnerships

 - Minimum 5 years account/project management experience gained in either a development/ fundraising office, nonprofit program context, or within a client-service focused for-profit company.

-- Knowledge of multi-/cross-sector partnerships, especially those involving corporations, with an understanding of the particular issues affecting these types of partnerships.
+- Knowledge of multi-/cross-sector partnerships with an understanding of the particular issues affecting these types of partnerships.

 - Exceptional written communications skills and solid verbal presentation skills.